manutalcual/winredock/README.md

     Exit

 Get windows: will get you current windows positions and sizes.

 Save config: will save those windows positions and sizes to a JSON file.

 Read config: will read that file.

 Exit: will exit from the app.

-At first run, you have to `Get windows` and `Save config.`, from no on, you may `Read config` and, left clicking on the icon, the app will restore windows.
+At first run, you have to `Get windows` and `Save config.`, from now on, you may `Read config` and, left clicking on the icon, the app will restore windows.